IstatCooperation/CSPro2sql/README.md

 ## Acknowledgement
-The team responsible of [Census and Survey Processing System (CSPro)](https://www.census.gov/population/international/software/cspro/)
+The team responsible of [Census and Survey Processing System (CSPro)](https://www.census.gov/population/international/software/cspro/).

+The first release of cspro2sql has been developed in the framework of the Capacity building project in Ethiopia (fourth Population and Housing Census), funded by AICS

 ## License
 CSPro2Sql is EUPL-licensed